 Do we purchase honey?

-In some years, like 2008 - 2009, we cannot even come close to producing the amount of honey necessary for our customers that come to our sales stand.
+In some years, we cannot even come close to producing the amount of honey necessary for our customers that come to our sales stand.
 In order to take care of everyone we do purchase honey from other local beekeepers in our area.